Ferrite-FEM/FerriteCon/2024/index.md

 ## Time and location

-The conference will be held at [Chalmers University of Technology, Gothenburg] (https://www.chalmers.se/en) at the [division of Material and Computational Mechanics] (https://www.chalmers.se/en/departments/ims/research/material-computational-mechanics/) on September 16th, starting at 9:30.
+The conference will be held at [Chalmers University of Technology, Gothenburg] (https://www.chalmers.se/en) at the [Division of Material and Computational Mechanics] (https://www.chalmers.se/en/departments/ims/research/material-computational-mechanics/) on September 16th, starting at 9:30.
 The conference room will be announced at a later date.

 <!---
 floor 02, in the rooms "Studio 1" and "Studio 2".